 - to develop a strategic content plan

 - to identify the key deliverables of a content strategy

 - to prepare specific deliverables in the context of a content strategy

 - to become a content advocate on a user experience team

-Participants will be able to make a business case for investing in content strategy, will have a base process for implementing a content strategy in their workplaces, and will take home a series of work templates to get them started.
+Participants learned to make a business case for investing in content strategy, creating a base process for implementing a content strategy in their workplaces, and took home a series of work templates to get them started.

 Rahel Anne Bailie is a content strategist with a skill set encompassing content management, business analysis, information architecture, and communications.
 She operates Intentional Design, helping clients analyze their business requirements and spectrum of content to get the right fit for their content development and management needs, and facilitates transitions to new business processes, content models, and technology implementations.

 Her experience gives her an intimate understanding of end-to-end processes, from requirements-gathering to implementation.
 She is a Fellow in the Society for Technical Communication, and holds memberships in various associations to stay current in pertinent practice areas.
 She presents on the topic of content strategy at conferences across North America and Europe, and was recently cited as one of the top ten most influential content strategists in the industry.